 About this Report

-The previous Corporate Report was published in April 2013.
-In the future, the Corporate Report will continue to be published on an annual basis.
+The most recent previous Corporate Report was published in April 2014.
+The Corporate Report will continue to be published on an annual basis in the future.

-To achieve a global coverage of key figures for environmental protection, data was collected from all seven TÜV Rheinland regions.
-Each of the international companies that has an environmental or an occupational health and safety management system or that has more than 50 employees was considered at the company level.
+To achieve global coverage of key figures for environmental protection, data were collected from all seven TÜV Rheinland regions.
+Each of the international companies with an environmental or an occupational health and safety management system in place, or with more than 50 employees, was considered at the company level.
 This resulted in data collection for our foreign subsidiaries which allowed us to cover at least 45% of employees.
 With regard to key environmental figures (such as electricity consumption, paper, and airline travel), coverage actually stands at 80% of employees.
-The data collected was then projected for the entire workforce of the international subsidiaries and the figures were rounded up or down.
-In this context, the annual average FTE (full-time employee) value was used.
-Other bases of calculation are stated separately.
-Data for economic factors and personnel information cover all of the Group’s consolidated companies.
+The data collected were then projected for the entire workforce of the international subsidiaries, and the figures were rounded up or down accordingly.
+In this context, the annual average FTE (full-time-equivalent) value was used.
+Other bases for calculation are stated separately.

 Key Employee Figures

 For legibility’s sake, the report makes use of the term »employee« throughout; naturally, this term is meant to encompass female and male colleagues alike.
 Furthermore, unless described as per-capita data, all disclosures on employee structure are based on FTE (full-time-equivalent) figures.
 Both varieties of disclosure represent closing-date disclosures (December 31, 2014), unless otherwise stated.
 The degree of coverage exceeds 90%.